RaghadHAV/arduino-tutorials/00-Bring-Robot-To-Life/01-Control Your Robots Brightness.md

 All you need to do is follow the rules of the language and practice writing code.
 As soon as you learn the language you'll be  commanding your robots in no time at all!

-The following steps are focused on giving you the foundations and basics of programming in C. For more details of the particular language wer're using and how that compares to other languages please see the **programming** tab.
+The following steps are focused on giving you the foundations and basics of programming in C. For more details of the particular language we're using and how that compares to other languages please see the **programming** tab.

 ##### HOT TIP